 Getting to Sky Lake, the all-inclusive option

-By far the easiest way of traveling to Sky Lake is to book onto one of their all-inclusive packages.
+By far the easiest way of travelling to Sky Lake is to book onto one of their all-inclusive packages.
 They pick you up from Dover (where you leave your car in a secure car park) and drive you in the Sky Lake minibus over to the lake with all your gear in a trailer.
 The ferry crossing is included as part of the overall cost you pay along with breakfast and an evening meal.
 Its good value for money and operates in the same way as many all-inclusive French carp fishing venues.
-The all inclusive package runs from Saturday to Saturday and the pick up is on a Friday night from Dover.
+The all-inclusive package runs from Saturday to Saturday and the pick up is on a Friday night from Dover.
 The cost per week used to be £495 for the all-inclusive package, but please check with the venue to see if the price has changed in recent years.

-Prefer drive and survive?
+Prefer to drive and survive?
 No problem, Sky Lake offer a drive and survive option for anglers to wish to take care of themselves.
 Please contact the venue for further information and information on pre-booking swims.
 You can also order several food packages as part of your drive and survive holiday.

 Facilities at Sky Lake